 Erste Bank Hungary derives the majority of its operating income from net interest income.
 Interest rates are sensitive to many factors beyond Erste Bank Hungary's control, such as inflation, monetary policies the innovation of financial services, competition, domestic and international economic and political conditions.

 Changes in interest rates can affect the spread between the rate of interest that Erste Bank Hungary pays to borrow funds from its depositors and other lenders and the rate of interest that it charges on loans it extends to its customers.
-While the competitive pressure on the margins is a rather obvious factor, also changes in the absolute level of the interest rate environment can affect the spread between the rate of interest that Erste Bank Hungary pays to borrow funds from its depositors and other lenders and the rate of interest that it charges on loans it extends to its customers.
+While the competitive pressure on the margins is a rather obvious factor, also changes in the absolute level of the interest rate environment can affect the spread between the rate of interest that it charges on loans it extends from its depositors and other lenders and the rate of interest that Erste Bank Hungary pays to borrow funds from its depositors and other lenders and the rate of interest that it charges on loans it extends to its customers.
 If the interest margin decreases, net interest income will also decrease unless Erste Bank Hungary is able to compensate such decrease by increasing the total amount of funds it lends to its customers.
-The current interest rate environment brings additional challenges for Erste Bank Hungary.
-The tightening monetary policy increased interest rates to double digit causing increasing interest income.
-The high interest rate environment increases rates charged to customers of Erste Bank Hungary, which can decrease the amount of customer borrowings.
-The reduced pace of loan disbursement increase can negatively impact interest income.
+The interest rate environment brings additional challenges for Erste Bank Hungary.
+The tightening monetary policy in the past years increased interest rates causing increasing interest income.
+However, the base interest rate has decreased, which may subsequently stimulate loan demand and influence interest income.